castrovroberto/clock-work-orange/README.md

 ## **2️⃣ Dedication**
 I want to dedicate every project, including this one to my **wife** and our future **child**.
 To my lovely wife: the source of all my strength and inspiration.
-Nobody work as hard as you.
+Nobody works as hard as you.
 To our future baby: whose arrival fills me with hope, purpose, and the determination to go above and beyond each day.
 Every clock's **tick** is a reminder of a life filled with precious moments of endless love, and adventures together.